lachlanwgordon/ValueConverterBlog/blog.md

 # Using Value Converters To Clean Up Your Xamarin.Forms MVVM Bindings

-When working with DataBinding in Xamarin.Forms you can often end up with a property in your ViewModel that's of the wrong type or needs to be converted.
+When working with Data Binding in Xamarin.Forms you can often end up with a property in your ViewModel that's of the wrong type or needs to be converted.

 Maybe you've got `double` for a total and you want a field to change colour if it's negative, or an `enum` that should be displayed as a user friendly string.

-Another classic example is when you have a boolean property `IsBusy` that you bind your ActivityIndicator too, but you want another element to only appear when not busy.
+Another classic example is when you have a boolean property `IsBusy` that you bind your ActivityIndicator too but you want another element to only appear when not busy.
 An obvious approach to take, is to use another property called `IsNotBusy` but then you've got the data in two spots that you need to worry about updating and making sure you `NotifyPropertyChanged` for both.
 This is also not very reusable if you want to bind to the inverse value of a boolean multiple places in your app.

 A Value converter sits in between your View and ViewModel and converts the data into the format you need by running a method each time the property is set or accessed.